Treating vaginal pinworms (Enterobius vermicularis)

 2. Use a 2-3oz/60-100mL syringe of 6% hydrogen peroxide (found at pharmacies or supermarkets, or buy higher dilutions like 9, 123 or 35% food grade, and dilute – dilution instructions here, do not use greater than 6% H2O2 vaginally).

-3. Sterilise the syringe in boiling water for 10 minutes before use or use sterile single-use syringes.
+3. Sterilise the syringe in boiling water for 10 minutes before use, or use sterile single-use syringes.

-4. Lay on the floor or in a bath with hips high in the air and insert syringe gently into the vagina.
+4. Lay on the floor or in a bath with hips high in the air and insert the syringe gently into the vagina.

 5. Syringe hydrogen peroxide into the vagina, repeating twice so the vagina is full.

-6. Wait one minute, then in a bath or shower, stand up and let the liquid drain out (remember to rinse shower or bath).
+6. Wait one minute, then stand up and let the liquid drain out in a bath or shower (remember to rinse shower or bath).

 9. How to douche with hydrogen peroxide